midonet/midonet/docs/build-maven.md

 `$ mvn package -DskipTests`: same as above minus running the tests.

+`$ mvn package -DskipTests -PfatJar`: same as above plus the creation of "fat jars" including all external jar dependencies.
+These jars are convenient for integration testing and invoking main() methods directly from the command line.
+At the moment, only the midolman and cluster subproject defines such jars.

 `$ mvn install -DskipTests`: same as package, but in addition copies the jars and packages to your local $HOME/.m2/repository directory.